-In a recent conflict Dr. Wang decided to change the academic calendar for next year, a move that left many faculty confused.
+In a recent conflict, Dr. Wang decided to change the academic calendar for next year, a move that left many faculty confused.
 She also did not follow the due process for making such a move, which would involve bringing it through the faculty union.

 As the union members were discussing whether or not to table the vote, an email was sent out to faculty regarding the changes.
-In the email Dr. Wang responded to a number of the complaints the union had presented the night before.
-She stated “It has come to my attention recently that there was no input from you all regarding the newly approved academic calendar.”
+In the email, Dr. Wang responded to a number of the complaints the union had presented the night before.
+She stated, “It has come to my attention recently that there was no input from you all regarding the newly approved academic calendar.”

 According to a faculty member who asked to remain anonymous for fear of job reprisals, “Actually, Dr. Wang did seek input, that’s the funny thing.
 Last October she sent Sue Zambrio, our current acting Vice President, to present proposals for academic calendar changes to the Faculty Council on Teaching and Learning.”
 The faculty member continued, “Faculty brought up a lot of concerns and definitely said that it was something that had to be taken up with the union.
 [Zambrio] seemed pretty frustrated, like ‘I’m just the messenger’ but she certainly got the message.”

-The changing of the academic calendar is not the only issue where faculty has expressed a sense of being left in the dark.
+The changing of the academic calendar is not the only issue where the faculty has expressed a sense of being left in the dark.

-Assistant Professor of Mathematics Kyle Anderson, who told the VOICE he supported a vote of no confidence, said “I feel like the faculty voice has not been listened to.”
+Assistant Professor of Mathematics Kyle Anderson, who told the VOICE he supported a vote of no confidence, said: “I feel like the faculty voice has not been listened to.”
 He expressed concerns about the way classrooms were switched around with little mention to professors.

 Professor Anderson says “It’s sorts of decisions like that” he wishes President Wang would have let professors in on.